stu92054/SukuShow-Deck-Miner/README.md

 ### ⏰ Possible Sources of Error

 **Logic Inconsistencies**
-Failure to perfectly replicate the original game logic may lead to significant discrepancies in skill processing and score calculation results compared to actual play.
+Because the simulator doesn’t perfectly replicate the game logic, there may be significant differences in skill processing and score calculation results compared to actual play.
 If you can provide **actual play recordings, detailed deck levels, and song Master Lv. information**, I might attempt to verify the inconsistencies and provide fixes.

 **Missing Hold Note Judgment Points**